What to Wear to Yoga Class: 2026 Studio Style Guide

 Beyond Basics: Accessories and Extras

-While clothing forms the foundation, thoughtful accessories enhance your practice and protect your investment in quality yoga wear.
+While clothing forms the foundation, thoughtful accessories enhance your practice:

-Toeless grip socks provide traction while maintaining that barefoot connection.
-Perfect for studios where you prefer not to practice completely barefoot or during outdoor sessions.
+Grip Socks: Toeless grip socks provide traction while maintaining that barefoot connection.
+Perfect for studios where you prefer not to practice completely barefoot.

 Finding Your Perfect Fit: Size and Style Considerations